Schedule an Appointment

 Why did you want to be a physical therapist?

-After sustaining a fracture of my low back when I was 16 years old when snowboarding, I personally learned the great benefits of physical therapy.
-My back injury motivated me at a young age to pursue my dream of helping patients regain their function and decrease their pain to participate in what they enjoy.
+Dr. Hoover sustained a fracture of his low back when snowboarding at age 16.
+The experience and care received after his injury taught him how physical therapy can be life-changing.
+Dr. Hoover’s back injury motivated him at a young age to pursue his dream of helping patients regain their function and decrease their pain to participate in activities they love.

 EDUCATION

-Graduate: Doctorate in Physical Therapy at UW- Madison
+Graduate: Doctorate in Physical Therapy from the University of Wisconsin-Madison

 Residency: UW Hospitals and Clinics and UnityPoint Health – Meriter Orthopedic Physical Therapy Residency